rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         $ make test_hello
         $ make test_thue

-You can follow the above template to execute any of the many pre-compiled RISC-V ELF binaries that can be found in `Test_Programs/'.
+You can follow the template of any of the above tests to execute any of the many pre-compiled RISC-V ELF binaries found in `Test_Programs/`.
 Please see `README.txt` in that directory for more information on the binaries.

 ----------------------------------------------------------------